SSWConsulting/SSW.Rules.Content/rules/efficient-anchor-names/rule.md

 ```

 ::: good
-Good example - Beginning with a letter, no spaces, and  meaningful anchor name
+Good example - Beginning with a letter, no spaces, and a meaningful anchor name
 :::